Zharick León

-Zharick Andrea León Villalba (born 17 November 1974) is a Colombian actress and model.
+Zharick Andrea León Villalba (born 17 November 1976) is a Colombian actress and model.
 She is known for her modeling work and portrayal of characters in Doña Bella, Pasión de Gavilanes, and for her leading role in Los Ajenos Fútbol Club and Decisiones: Unos ganan, otros pierden.

 Biography

 Zharick Andrea León Villalba was born on 17 November 1974 in Cartagena, Colombia.
 Her father is part of the United States Marine Corps.
 She grew up in a house with a military discipline.
 From a young age, she became familiar with weapons, self-defense movements, Martial arts, and Kung fu.
 At the age of 17, she left Cartagena to move to Bogotá, combining modeling with studies in Social Communication and Journalism at the Pontifical Xavierian University.

 Personal life

-In 2007, she married the Argentine Actor, Martín Karpan, whom she met in the recordings of La viuda de Blanco.
-In 2008, she gave birth to the couple's first child, a boy, whom they called Luciano Karpan León.
-The couple divorced in 2009.
+In 2008, she gave birth to the couple's first child Luciano Karpan León with the Argentine Actor, Martín Karpan, whom she met in the recordings of La viuda de Blanco in 2007.
+They took separate ways in 2009.

 In 2010, she married the Colombian commercial television producer, Nicolás Reyes.
 The ceremony was a shamanic ritual, on the grounds of the Tayrona National Natural Park in the Sierra Nevada de Santa Marta.
 The celebration lasted 15 days and only twelve people were invited.
 The couple divorced in February 2011.

 Upon completion of her work in Graduados she decides to take a break and travels continuously with her son Luciano.
 In this passage, León decides to attend a Yoga workshop in the Tayrona National Natural Park in the Magdalena Department, Colombia, where she meets the Mexican yoga instructor and businessman, José Rodrigo Bonilla.
-In 2014,she gave birth to her second child and first child with Bonilla, whom they called Levana Bonilla León.
+In 2014, she gave birth to her second child and first child with Bonilla, whom they called Levana Bonilla León.
 The couple broke up in 2016.